euryz/dakuten/README.md

 ![activity](https://img.shields.io/github/commit-activity/m/euryz/dakuten)

-a holding repository for random things, experiments, and one-offs.
+A holding repository for random things, experiments, and one-offs.

-there is no security and no promise of continuity for anything present.
+There is no security and no promise of continuity for anything present.

-activity may be daily, or absent for years.
+Activity may be daily, or absent for years.

-* [x] open source
+* [x] Open source
-* [ ] guaranteed updates
+* [ ] Guaranteed updates
-* [ ] long-term support
+* [ ] Long-term support

 > [!NOTE]
 > Contents may change direction or disappear without notice.
 If something here interests you, take it.